Creating a Mental Health Awareness Booklet: A Comprehensive Guide

 4. Write and Design the Booklet

-Once you have your outline, it’s time to start writing the content for your mental health awareness booklet.
-Here are some tips for writing and designing an effective booklet:
+After you have your outline in place, it is time to begin writing the content for your mental health awareness booklet.
+Some recommendations for writing and designing the effective booklet.

 5. Review and Edit